-Overall Jan 1 thru Mar 31, 2010 To Date Total Projected Budget from All Sources N/A \$22,955,811.00 Total CDBG Program Funds Budgeted N/A \$22,955,811.00 Program Funds Drawdown \$0.00 \$18,746,315.00 Obligated CDBG DR Funds \$0.00 \$22,292,761.00 Expended CDBG DR Funds \$0.00 \$18,327,500.00 New York State Department of Transportation; Port Authority \$0.00 \$18,327,500.00 Match Contributed \$0.00 \$0.00 Program Income Received \$0.00 \$0.00 Program Income Drawdown \$0.00 \$0.00
+Overall Oct 1 thru Dec 31, 2010 To Date Total Projected Budget from All Sources N/A \$22,955,811.00 Total CDBG Program Funds Budgeted N/A \$22,955,811.00 Program Funds Drawdown \$0.00 \$18,327,501.00 Program Funds Obligated \$0.00 \$22,292,761.00 Program Funds Expended \$0.00 \$18,327,500.00 New York State Department of Transportation; Port Authority \$0.00 \$18,327,500.00 Match Contributed \$0.00 \$0.00 Program Income Received \$0.00 \$0.00 Program Income Drawdown \$0.00 \$0.00

 WEST STREET PEDESTIRAN CONNECTIONS-- This project constructed a temporary pedestrian bridge near the intersection of Vesey and West Streets and provide enhancements to the current bridge and walkway at Liberty Street.
 This improvement fostered safe pedestrian flows across West Street, as well as handled the expected high volumes of pedestrians that use this crossing daily since PATH service were restored in December of 2003.
 The former North Bridge, which connected the World Trade Center site to the World Financial Center, was entirely destroyed by the terrorist attacks on September 11, 2001.
 This bridge was a major connection between the World Trade Center PATH Terminal (which served an estimated 67,000 in-bound PATH riders daily before it was destroyed on September 11, 2001) and the heavily utilized offices at the World Financial Center.
 During peak hours, 6,000 people per hour utilized the pedestrian bridge prior to September 11th.
 Since the attacks, the number of pedestrians crossing West Street at the Vesey Street intersection has steadily recovered from levels immediately after the attacks, and it is expected that as the area around the World Trade Center recovers, these numbers will continue to rise.
 As PATH riders arrive at the World Trade Center and cross West Street to reach the World Financial Center, a replacement for the destroyed bridge was needed in order to safely and efficiently serve the estimated 6,500 pedestrians that would utilize the West Street-Vesey Street intersection hourly.
-This project benefited businesses, workers, residents, and visitors in Lower Manhattan. --ALLOCATIONS IN PARTIAL ACTION PLAN--The estimated cost included in Partial Action Plan 4 is up to \$ 22,955.811.
+This project benefited businesses, workers, residents, and visitors in Lower Manhattan.
+In 2010, an amendment to Partial Action Plan 4 expanded the scope of the West Street Pedestrian Connections project to include pedestrian management to mitigate the impact of construction on and around West Street including World Trade Center construction. --